subdigital/blog/source/_posts/2013-02-02-in-search-of-a-fast-external-hard-drive.markdown

 ### Western Digital Raptor 320GB 7200 RPM drive via USB 2.0

 This was obviously the slowest of the bunch, but for comparison, this is my baseline.
-The drive boasted a write speed of **38 MB/s** and a write speed of **41 MB/s**.
+The drive boasted a write speed of **38 MB/s** and a read speed of **41 MB/s**.

 ![WD 7200 RPM drive results](/images/raptor-aja-disk-test.png)